arpit625/highcharts/README.md

 Next Version :
 - Process data in the front end
+- Make the variable dynamic which needs to aggregated.
+As of now its hard coded to "Sales" at majority of the places

 Next to Next Version :
 - Implement interactivity between the charts